NateJacobs/Brickset-API/readme.md

 *	```brickset_set_number( $set );``` outputs a list of details about the sets specified.
 More than one set can be requested by separating the set numbers with a comma, e.g. '1380,10240'.

 ### Shortcodes
-The plugin has several shortcodes you may use in your posts and pages to display information.
+The plugin has a shortcode you may use in your posts and pages to display information about a set or sets.

 *	```[bs_set number='XXX']``` outputs information about a specific set.
 Thumbnail, set name, set number, pieces, theme, subtheme and year.
+You can display multiple sets by seperating the set numbers with a comma.

 ### Widgets
 The plugin has one widget you can activate to display a list of all themes on Brickset with a link to browse each theme on Brickset.com